kzykhys/TwigExtensions/README.md

 Name           | Extension       | Description
 ---------------|-----------------|-------------
-pygments       | SyntaxHighlight | Highlight the code (requires [Pygments.php][pygmentsphp])
+unless         | Core            | Negated form of the if statement pygments       | SyntaxHighlight | Highlight the code (requires [Pygments.php][pygmentsphp])

 ### Filters

 Name           | Extension       | Description
 ---------------|-----------------|-------------
-center         | Jinja           | Centers the value in a field of a given width. filesizeformat | Jinja           | Format the value like a ‘human-readable’ file size (i.e. 13 kB, 4.1 MB, 102 Bytes, etc)
+center         | Core            | Centers the value in a field of a given width. filesizeformat | Core            | Format the value like a ‘human-readable’ file size (i.e. 13 kB, 4.1 MB, 102 Bytes, etc)

 ### Functions

 Name           | Extension       | Description
 ---------------|-----------------|-------------
-lipsum         | Jinja           | Generates some lorem ipsum for the template gist           | Snippet         | Embed a gist pastebin       | Snipeet         | Embed a pastebin
+lipsum         | Core            | Generates some lorem ipsum for the template gist           | Snippet         | Embed a gist pastebin       | Snipeet         | Embed a pastebin